 A few years ago, Mark and I were sitting with a friend in a Panera restaurant having coffee and talking.
-Suddenly a man I call the Panera Stranger, thrust his hand at Mark and said, “Thank you for your service!”
-Mark mumbled something, I was paralyzed, and we were all – including, most likely, the Stranger, were left feeling awkward and uncomfortable.
+Suddenly a man I call the Panera Stranger thrust his hand at Mark and said, “Thank you for your service!”
+Mark mumbled something, I was paralyzed, and we were all – including, most likely, the Stranger, left feeling awkward and uncomfortable.

 I open the book with this incident because the whole book is about listening.
 It is about telling stories and listening.
 I didn’t know enough then to run after the man and tell him to come back and sit down.
 I didn’t know enough to say we all have to do something different because this isn’t working.
 This indiscriminate thanking isn’t getting us anywhere and it is, in some ways, making things worse.